Mr. Rogers: "Look for the Helpers. You will always find people who are helping."

 finishing.com - Pine Beach, New Jersey

-Dear Mr.Mooney,
+Q. Dear Mr.Mooney,

 thanks for the reply.

-which among the above mentioned two process is cheaper?
+Which among the above mentioned two process is cheaper?

-which is the best method to measure the corrosion resistance of decorative chrome coating?
+What is the best method to measure the corrosion resistance of decorative chrome coating?

-Rakeshmahendiran
+Rakeshmahendiran [returning]

 - Nashik, Maharashtra, India

 Only real exposure testing can reveal which process is most corrosion resistant though.
-Most of the accelerated tests have proven to give erroneous results for a number of reasons, including the fact that sulfur in the test medium corrupts the potentials between the nickel layers, when that is so important to the corrosion resistance.
-But Nickel and Chromium Plating [on Amazon affil links] by Dennis & Such seems to indicate their preference for CASS testing over the alternative test procedures.
-Good luck!
+Most accelerated tests have proven to give erroneous results for a number of reasons, including the fact that sulfur in the test medium corrupts the sulfur-based potentials between the nickel layers that are so important to the corrosion resistance.
+But Dennis & Such

 Regards,